gcrockenberg/MelloGee/README.md

 <h2>Currently working on</h2>
 <ul>
 <li><a href="https://green-wave-08182290f.3.azurestaticapps.net">Link to current version</a>
-<li>I'm integrating a WebGL based gaming experience I call Showroom.
-It will hooks into augmented reality and purchasing.
-It is built using Unity and their latest ECS/DOTS technology.
+<li>I'm expanding the AI assited navigation in Showroom.
 The current demo dynamically renders over 2000 objects that connect with each other based upon proximity.
 Later, I'm planning on ChatGPT integration for context based guided navigation.</li>
 </ul>

 <h1>Deploying Me</h1>